sf314/AscendSP17/README.md

 file must have the same name as the enclosing folder.
 Once your library is complete, you can copy those files over to /ascendMain for integration with the flight code.
+Changes made to this library later must be tested first then reflected in /ascendMain

 If downloading a library from the internet, be sure to include that download in your test